 I didn’t know what to expect when I got my film developed, but I think the results are interesting.
 Forgive the amateur photography on grainy APS film, but take a look and let me know what you think.

-I give this experience a 3 on the Dude Fear Rater:
+This experience landed a solid 3 on the Dude Fear Rating:

 While this particular tour company is no longer in operation, there are other good ones available: